Bachelor’s degree in education

 Introduction to education

 The education field consists of educators, policymakers, administrators, and many other crucial roles.
 Each realm of education plays an important part in continuing its advancement for the betterment of students around the country.
 Whether you would like to educate children face-to-face by teaching, enhance the curriculum by conducting research, or mentor teachers in a leadership role, this degree has an abundance of professional opportunities.
 A bachelor’s degree in education will equip you with an important set of skills necessary for working in the education sector and provide key knowledge for transferring to a master’s program.

 What do I need to apply?

 Admission requirements will be dependent on whether you have transferable credits yet or not.
-Some students apply to a bachelor’s program directly from high school while others take 2 years of general education coursework at a community college and transfer to a bachelor’s program at the junior level.
+Some students apply to a bachelor’s program directly from high school while others take 2 years of general education coursework, like an associate degree in elementary education, at a community college and transfer to a bachelor’s program at the junior level.

 When you apply to a 4-year university after your senior year of high school, then most universities will require additional documentation compared to those transferring from a community college.
 This is to show the institution you are ready for academic coursework at the university level.
 Most schools will require high school transcripts, ACT or SAT scores, 2-3 letters of recommendation, and a supplemental essay.